 Opening all the blinds and curtains to let the light flow in, removing heavy curtains if you have them and taking photos of your home at the brightest time of the day will help to create the sense of a light, airy space.

 Still feels a bit dark?
-Try turning on all the lights and even using the flash during the day.
-However, be careful to avoid backlighting in rooms with large windows.
-Choose your angle carefully so you don’t produce images that are too bright and appear washed out.
+Try turning on all the lights and even use the flash during the day.
+However, it's worth knowing that you should be careful to avoid backlighting in rooms with large windows.
+Choose your angle carefully so you don’t produce images that are too bright and make the room appear washed out.

 4. Shoot from the right spot

-You want to showcase as much of your property as possible, but that shouldn’t mean taking dozens of shots of each room from every conceivable angle – get the right angle and you can capture the right shot quicker.
+You want to showcase as much of your property as possible, but that doesn't mean you should be taking dozens of shots of each room from every conceivable angle.
+You can capture the right shot quickly if you take the photo from the right angle.

 Take your photographs from chest height so as not to distort the images and consider the features you want to highlight, such as a large window or a fireplace, and make sure they are positioned centrally in the shot.